writing /ˈrʌɪtɪŋ/

 Give yourself time to find out if you do.

-I’m offering five two-hour sessions this Autumn.
-Book into one – book into a couple – book into them all.
+I’m offering five two-hour sessions this June.
+Book into one or book into them all.
 It’s up to you.

 Each session will include time to write, to talk and to share, as well as…